 The personal injury department expanded alongside the other departments, Sally Moore joined the firm in 1991 and her team developed a national reputation for representing people catastrophically injured including those who have been in road traffic collisions, but also especially workers who have been exposed to asbestos.
 The team, which is still led by Sally, has an exclusive partnership with British Cycling and the British Triathlon Association to represent their members.

 The opening of a human rights department in 2001 followed the incorporation of the Human Rights Act into English law.
-The human rights department, led by Jamie Beagent, offers support for people in challenging decisions of public authorities that infringe their rights to medical and social services and their environmental rights.
+The human rights department, led by Jamie Beagent and Gene Matthews, offers support for people in challenging decisions of public authorities that infringe their rights to medical and social services and their environmental rights.

 In 2006 Chris Benson joined the firm from the Equality and Human Rights Commission and created the employment team at the firm.
 The team has expanded rapidly and now handles some of the largest group actions in the UK, representing thousands of clients in multi-party equal pay and employment rights claims.